Preparing For Camp Eagle Ridge

 Homesickness is a natural part of separation.
 Everyone (even the staff) feels it to some extent.
 Small homesick feelings don’t bother most kids much.
 There are things you can do to prevent stronger homesick feelings that might get in the way of having a great time.

 - Learn about your camp!
-Use this website and watch our DVD to get a sense of what camp will be like.
+Use this website and watch our videos to get a sense of what camp will be like.
 Its generally the fear of the unknown that makes most of us anxious.
 Next, relax.
 We have the greatest kids and staff at our camp – everyone will welcome you with open arms!

 - Encourage each other!
 Kids, you need to reassure your parents.
 They did a good job of raising you and you can do this.
 You’re going to have a great time.
 Parents, don’t make deals with your kids about picking them up early…you’re setting them up for failure when you do that.
 Instead, let them know how proud of them you are and that you know they’ll have fun.
 Look forward to hearing about their adventures when they get back!